Sivavanaparthi/Login-Validation/README.md

 <p align="center"><img src="login-validation/image/invalid login.png"></p>

- If the given values are matched with JSON data then it shows success message.
+ If the given values are matched with JSON data it shows success message.

 <p align="center"><img src="login-validation/image/success.png"></p>

- If the given values are not matched with as JSON data then it shows error message.
+ If the given values are not matched with JSON data then it shows error message.

 <p align="center"><img src="login-validation/image/fail.png"></p>